Afriqiyah Airways Flight 209: Response

 Negotiating teams were placed on standby and Maltese military units arrived at the airport.
 Upon landing, at least 25 passengers had been released by the two hijackers, and negotiations were held.
 Following the release of all passengers and crew, the hijackers, Suhah Mussa and Ahmed Ali, surrendered to the Maltese authorities and were taken into custody.
-It was subsequently revealed that the weapons they had brandished were replicas.

 Aftermath

 On 2 December 2020, Suhah Mussa was sentenced to 25 years' imprisonment and fined €9,990 after he pleaded guilty to the charges against him.

-Film

-On the day of the hijacking, the Malta airport was being used to film scenes for the movie Entebbe about the 1976 hijacking of Air France Flight 139 and Operation Entebbe, which had resulted in the release of most of the passengers and the deaths of the hostage-takers.
-Scenes of the real-life hostages exiting the Afriqiyah plane were filmed, edited and inserted in the movie, and producer Melvin Rotherberg qualified the event as a "blessing from the sky on a day of bad acting."
-Some of the passengers were subsequently cast as extras in the movie.